vippsas/vipps-partner-api/vipps-partner-api.md

 ```

 Future versions of the API will probably_ return more information, such as:
+* Vipps products: Which Vipps products are available for this sale unit (eCom, Recurring, Login, etc)
 * Capture type: Direct capture or reserve capture.
 See:
   [eCom FAQ: What is the difference between "Reserve Capture" and "Direct Capture"?](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md#what-is-the-difference-between-reserve-capture-and-direct-capture)
 * Is `skipLandingPage` available?
 See: